Quiz

 Wrapping in parentheses

-To convert the function declaration into a function expression, you need to wrap the entire function in parentheses.
+To convert the function declaration into a function expression, you need to wrap the function declaration in parentheses.
 This tells the JavaScript parser to treat it as an expression.
 Here is the corrected code:

 (function foo() {})();